We independently test and review all products featured. Commissions from our links support our work at no cost to you. See our editorial policy.

 Vmax VX2 Pro GT11 s15.5 MPH (24.9 KMH)

 I also tested it against the steepest hill in my city, which peaks at 17%, and the NIU KQi 300X didn't struggle.
-It held a steady speed of about 10 MPH, which only the Vmax VX2 Pro can match.
+It held a steady speed of about 10 MPH, matching the top performers in this category.

-If you've got a hilly commute to tackle or you're pushing towards the weight limit, you'll really feel the difference on this scooter compared to, say, the Ninebot Max G2.
-The 48V battery holds its performance much better and allows you to climb spicy inclines even toward the end of your charge.
+If you've got a hilly commute to tackle or you're pushing towards the weight limit, you'll really feel the difference on this scooter compared to the 36V Ninebot Max G2.
+Like the VX2 Pro GT and ST3 Pro, the 300X's 48V battery holds its performance much better and allows you to climb spicy inclines even toward the end of your charge.

 Range & Battery Performance